WHAT IS SQUALENE?

 Squalene has been used in vaccines, as an adjuvant that enhances the immune response and makes vaccines more effective.
 The use of shark-squalene adjuvants to treat influenza has been evaluated by the World Health Organization in vaccines produced by Norvartis, Chiron and other large pharmaceutical companies.

 The vaccines currently being administered and developed by Moderna and Pfizer are mRNA vaccines that do not use Squalene.
-Some companies like GlaxoSmithKline and Seqirus are believed to be using squalene in the development of vaccines not yet brought to market.
+Fortunately for sharks the new Johnson and Johnson is a DNA-adenovirus delivered vaccine.
+However, some companies like GlaxoSmithKline and Seqirus are believed to be using squalene in the development of vaccines not yet brought to market.
 However given the pace of FDA approval guidelines, even at the accelerated rate, and the current rate of vaccine availability, it is unlikely that any new shark fishery has been developed to supply a COVID- SARS 2 vaccine.
 Additionally, no new market for hammerheads and tiger sharks can be developed at scale as implied.
 Most of the existing commercial fishery is on smaller, deepwater sharks, and that is where the current shark based squalene is derived from.
-As of January 2021, no COVID vaccines are using squalene.
+As of March 2021, no COVID vaccines available are using squalene.

 However, a study by BLOOM discovered that 1 out of 14 products contained shark squalene in the US.
 The beauty industry claims it’s a perfect mimic of our natural oils for a more youthful face, and some claim it holds medicinal value.
 What they don’t tell you is that deep sea sharks are a major source of this compound.
 Some shark populations like the spiny dogfish on the west coast have been overfished commercially, with increased pressure in the Atlantic.
 These and other sharks are consumed for their meat in addition to liver oil.
 Some have accused fishermen of killing the sharks for the liver (akin to shark finning) “livering” the sharks and throwing them overboard: however there is no available evidence to substantiate this.
 A major side effect of the squalene industry is sharks once caught as bycatch and returned to the ocean are now being killed to supply squalene.